RichBat/Masters-Research/README.md

-# Preprocessing
+# Research Project
-Repository for any code related to image preprocessing
+Repository for any code related to image preprocessing, system testing and Neural Network development